 Beach Walks – At the height of the day the beach is quiet, early morning and evening it can be deserted, With nearly a mile of beach each way it’s perfect to just stroll down, barefoot taking in the sheer beauty.
 Sunset is particularly beautiful as the sun dips down into the Pacific.

 Body Boarding – The Conditions here are often very serene but there can be a fairly strong shore break that is great for bodyboarding, especially at the northern end of the beach near the resorts.
 It’s not the best location on the island but great fun to play around in the waves.
-Take care in winter where the break can get dangerously strong.
+Take care in winter when the break can get dangerously strong.

 Keawakapu Beach is excellent for snorkeling.
 Wherever rocky bottom form structure for coral and reef fish to find shelter will inevitably be good for snorkeling, but you also require good water clarity and placid conditions.
 All things found here in abundance.

-The very northern end offers good snorkeling around the rock outcrops and you can snorkel all the way round to the Kehei Boat Ramp if you are an expert swimmer.
+The very northern end offers good snorkeling around the rock outcrops and you can snorkel all the way around to the Kehei Boat Ramp if you are an expert swimmer.
 However this portion of the beach suffers the worst swells, so this is only possible in calm conditions.

 The Mid Section of the beach where the second crescent forms is one of the best and most reliable spots.
 Turtles, buckets of reef fish, and some decent coral all are to be found here.
 As you head south, to Mokupa and Ulua, all the rocky headland offer great snorkeling.